Loire Valley

 Discover

-In the Loire Valley, several grape varieties are cultivated, each contributing to the production of different types of wines.
+In the Loire Valley, many grape varieties are cultivated, each contributing to the production of different types of wines.
 The most planted grape varieties can vary depending on the specific sub-regions within the Loire Valley.
 Here are some of the prominent grape varieties, categorized by colour:

-Most Planted White Grape Varieties:
+Most Planted White Grape Varieties

 1. Chenin Blanc: Chenin Blanc is a versatile grape variety that is widely planted in the Loire Valley.
 It is used to produce a range of wines, including dry, off-dry, and sweet styles, such as Vouvray, Savennières, and Coteaux du Layon.